rheiland/PhysiCell_Studio_edu/README.md

 ## Template model: changing initial conditions

 ![](images/studio_template_ICs_disk.PNG)
-* In the `ICs` (Initial Conditions) tab, create a disk of hexagonally packed cells by specifying the parameters shown here.
-Then press `Plot` and `->cells.csv`.
+* the `ICs` (Initial Conditions) tab lets us define some relatively simple starting positions for cells.
+The output will be a .csv file containing: `x,y,z,cell type` Here, we create a disk of hexagonally packed cells.
+Press `Plot` to see results and `->cells.csv` to write the .csv file.
+You will then provide this .csv filename on the Config Basics tab.
 ---

 ![](images/studio_template_config_ICs_enable_csv.PNG)
-* We need to enable the cells.csv and change the folder to be "."
+* We need to :heavy_check_mark: enable the cells.csv and change the folder to be "."
 ---

 ![](images/studio_template_user_params_no_random_cells.PNG)
-* in the `User Params` tab, change # of randomly placed cells to be 0 (we just want to use the cells in the ICs .csv).
+* the `User Params` tab defines parameters considered to be "global" to a simulation (vs. `Custom Data`, the subtab in `Cell Types` which define parameters specific to cell types).
+Here, we change # of randomly placed cells to be 0 (because we only want to use the cells defined in the .csv file).
 ---

 ![](images/studio_template_run_disk.PNG)
-* when we run the simulation now, we see there are 1150 cells initially.
+* when we run the simulation now, we see there are 1150 cells initially (all from the cells.csv).
 ---

 ![](images/studio_template_plot_disk_20hr.PNG)
 * results after 20 hours.
+Note the cells are unrealistically overlapping, a situation we can adjust with additional edits to the model.
 ---